 Concluding remarks

 In this paper, we have shown a method for reviewing literature, which is aimed at revealing standpoints embedded in each article.
 Which used theoretical excerpts from early childhood inquiry-based science education literature from 2008-2019 as an illustrative example.
 We arrived at a map and accompanying interpretations of theoretical writings in the field, which showed interwoven themes and positions relating to how young children should engage with inquiry.
-We used our discussion relate the map to both recent literature and Dewey’s original thoughts, arguing that thematic network analysis can help find bridges between theoretical standpoints.
+We used our discussion relate the map to both recent literature and Dewey’s original thoughts, arguing that thematic network analysis can mediate theoretical standpoints.
 We further argued that the methodology can be expanded and refined in different directions, including other textual excerpts, selection of texts, and scientific rigor.

 References